Managers handle a lot.

 There are many different types of meetings with different purposes.
 Navigating which meeting should be used in which circumstance can be challenging for managers.

-By implementing effective meeting management strategies and leveraging the right tech stack like ClickUp to help you manage your work, schedules, team, and more, you can avoid unproductive meetings and start running collaborative sessions that energize and motivate your team to achieve their goals.
+By implementing effective meeting management strategies and leveraging the right online meeting tools like ClickUp to help you manage your work, schedules, team, and more, you can avoid unproductive meetings and start running collaborative sessions that energize and motivate your team to achieve their goals.

 Fellow.app is the top-rated meeting management software that helps managers and their teams build effective meeting habits through collaborative agendas, action item tracking, and a library of expert-approved meeting templates.